 The StartupSync argument can be used to force the receiver to start with a small clock bias value (less than 100ns).
 This setting will only have effect at the next reset or reboot of the receiver.
-So, when enabling startup synchronization (StartupSync set to on), do not forget to save the configuration in the boot configuration file with the exeCopyConfigFile command.
+So, when enabling startup synchronization (StartupSync set to on), do not forget to save the configuration in the boot configuration file with the exeCopyConfigFile command

-This argument has no effect when clock steering is enabled.
+This argument has no effect when clock steering is enabled or when a PPS IN signal is available.